FuriaPaladins/Itto-Bot-Data/privacy_policy.md

 ```

 NOTE:
-If you ever wish to delete any of your data stored by the bot, please DM the bot developer, @Furiã, or join the [Bot Development server](https://discord.gg/hme7QP5uGd "Bot Development server") and ask for your data to be removed.
+If you ever wish to delete any of your data stored by the bot, please DM the bot developer, @furia, or join the [Bot Development server](https://discord.gg/hme7QP5uGd "Bot Development server") and ask for your data to be removed.